jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 - [x] Should return all contacts in alphabetical order by name
 - [x] Should return all contacts in alphabetical order by email address
 - [x] Should return all contacts in ascending order by phone number
+- [ ] Should allow to sort a custom list of contacts (by any field)
 ---

 ## User story 13